 - are intellectually challenging, stimulate curiosity and develop critical awareness;

-- to ensure that courses prepare students for their chosen occupation and/or path in life;
+- ensures that programs prepare students for their chosen occupation

-- meet the diverse needs of students from different backgrounds and with different life experiences;
+- meet the diverse needs of students from different life experiences;

 - respect, recognise and build on students' current knowledge and experience and provide appropriate opportunities for the formal recognition of prior learning;

-- recognise individual learning needs and extend the student's range of learning styles and approaches to learning;
+- recognise individual learning needs and extend the student's range of approaches to learning;

 - provide a variety of meaningful strategies and contexts to enable students to construct and apply new knowledge and skills;